hashlab/use-hash/readme.md

 )
 ```

-We then execute the following request:
+With the company correctly configured for spot anticipation, execute the simulation request:

 ```js
 const response = await post(